MicrosoftDocs/power-platform/power-platform/admin/dlp-known-issues.md

 ### Desktop flows
 - There's no support for cross checking the categories between a cloud flow and the desktop flows it calls.
 That function is planned to be available during the first quarter of 2022.
 - There's no support for cross checking the modules that are used between a desktop flow and all its child desktop flows.
 This feature is planned for general availability.
-- There's no support for "Set default group" from admin center for future added new destkop flow modules that allows admin to specify a different default group for any future added new connectors.
+- There's no support for "Set default group" from the Power Platform admin center for future added new destkop flow modules that allow admins to specify a different default group for any future added new connectors.
 This support is planned for general availability.

 [!INCLUDE[footer-include](../includes/footer-banner.md)]